szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 The first function we will cover is the __jQuery selector__, which is one of the most important functions in jQuery.
 It allows us to select and manipulate HTML elements on our page.
 It is used to "find" HTML elements based on their name, id, class, type, and other attributes.

 All selectors start with a dollar sign followed by parentheses: `$("")`.
-A selector takes a single argument in the parentheses (set between doublequotes `""`), which is the element we want to modify.
+A selector takes a single argument in the parentheses (set between double quotes `""`), which is the element we want to modify.
 Let's look at some basic examples.

 ### Selecting the Header